adastorm/Jonah-AV/Centenial/lightkey/README.md

 The Lightkey software is a powerful lighting control solution that allows you to create stunning lighting designs and control your lighting fixtures with ease.
 Whether you're a professional lighting designer or a beginner, Lightkey provides intuitive tools and a user-friendly interface to bring your lighting vision to life.

+## Preset Files
+Here you can find the centenial preset file created by me.

 ## Installation
 To install Lightkey, follow these steps: